Maryland’s Lizzie Colson has gone from the top of lacrosse to its depths and is rising again

 “It’s to reinforce that you are not your body,” Colson’s mom said.
 “You are not your ACL.
 And this was before we knew if she would go back [to lacrosse], so there are other things to do.
 There are other things to be and learn.”

 Colson needed a cleanup surgery in January 2020.
 During the shortened season, Colson’s teammates voted her to be a captain and she tried to help from the sideline.
 She didn’t play lacrosse until last July, over a year since the injury.
-She heard stories of athletes retearing their ACLs and worried about getting hurt again.
+She heard stories of athletes re-tearing their ACLs and worried about getting hurt again.
 Colson called her mom crying on her way to a pickup game with Maryland teammates.
 But once she started playing, her knee felt strong and sturdy.
 It all felt natural, and it marked a major step toward returning to play for the Terps.
 She called her mom on the drive home — still crying, but this time from happiness.

 “It’s so scary,” Colson’s mom said.
-But, “it’s so joyful, because, ‘Wow, we made it.
+But “it’s so joyful, because: ‘Wow, we made it.
 We got back.
 We’re here.
 This is the moment.
 This is the day that you have worked so hard for.’ ”

 Read more on college sports: